LOCOSP/pwnBTcrackedFinder/README.md

 # Bluetooth Notifier Plugin for Pwnagotchi

 ## Description
-The `BluetoothNotifier` is a custom plugin for the Pwnagotchi platform, designed to notify a specified device via Bluetooth when a matching Wi-Fi network is found.
+The `crackedBTnotify` is a custom plugin for the Pwnagotchi platform, designed to notify a specified device via Bluetooth when a matching Wi-Fi network is found.
 This plugin scans networks based on the entries in a `wpa-sec.cracked.potfile` and sends a message to a target device using its Bluetooth MAC address.

 ## Features
 - Monitors Wi-Fi networks detected by the Pwnagotchi.